jerryscript-project/iotjs/docs/Build-for-Linux.md

 * no-check-test: do not run all tests in test folder after build.
 * nuttx-home: it's NuttX platform specific, to tell where the NuttX configuration and header files are.

-If you want to more detail about options, please check [Build Script](https://github.com/Samsung/iotjs/wiki/Build%20Script).
+If you want to know more details about options, please check the [Build Script](https://github.com/Samsung/iotjs/wiki/Build%20Script) page.

 #### Options example

-It's a good practice to build in separate folder, like 'build'.
-IoT.js generates all outputs into separate **'build'** folder.
+It's a good practice to build in separate directory, like 'build'.
+IoT.js generates all outputs into separate **'build'** directory.
 You can change this by --builddir option.
 Usually you won't need to use this option.
-Target and architecture name are used as a name for a folder inside 'build' folder.
+Target and architecture name are used as a name for a directory inside 'build' directory.

-To build debug version and results to 'output' folder
+To build debug version, type the command like below.
+And you can find the binary in 'output' directory.
 ```
 ./tools/build.py --builddir=output
 ```

-If you want to build 32bit version in x86_64 and debug version only produce a library,
+To build 32bit version in x86_64 with debug version as a library, type the command like below.
 ```
 ./tools/build.py --target-arch=i686 --buildlib
 ```

-To build release version and with different jerry revision. assume you have already checked it out.
+To build release version with different jerry revision, type the command like below.
+(Assume that you have already checked it out.)
 ```
 ./tools/build.py --buildtype=release --no-init-submodule
 ```